root-project/root/README/ReleaseNotes/v608/index.md

 ### Core

 - Resolved an issue that lead to missing information the TClass of an STL collections that had more than one dictionary (including one with a rootpcm).
+- Correct out-of-order lock acquisition in the plugin handler.

 ### I/O